a2hill/quartz-recipes/content/Pasta e Ceci (Pasta With Chickpeas) Recipe.md

 ---

 # Method
-1. In a large Dutch oven, heat oil over medium heat until shimmering.
+1. In a large Dutch oven, heat oil over medium-low heat until shimmering.
 Add garlic and rosemary, season lightly with salt, and cook, stirring frequently, until garlic softens and turns golden, about 5 minutes.
-Add pepper flakes and continue to cook, stirring constantly, until fragrant, about 30 seconds.
-Add tomato paste and cook until tomato paste is fragrant and turns dark brick red, about 1 minute.
+2. Add pepper flakes and continue to cook, stirring constantly, until fragrant, about 30 seconds.
+3. Add tomato paste and cook until tomato paste is fragrant and turns dark brick red, about 1 minute.
+	1. You can pull garlic out if they are getting too dark, but don’t forget to add them back

-2. Stir in wine, scraping up any browned bits with a wooden spoon.
+4. Stir in wine, scraping up any browned bits with a wooden spoon.
 Bring to a simmer, and cook until wine has emulsified with olive oil and mixture is slightly reduced, about 2 minutes.

-3. If using cooked dry chickpeas: Stir in 1 cup (170g) chickpeas and 1 cup (240ml) chickpea cooking liquid.
-Using a potato masher or wooden spoon, mash chickpeas against the sides and bottom of the pot until completely broken down.
-Stir in the rest of the chickpeas and remaining 3 cups (710ml) cooking liquid (supplementing with stock or water as needed to reach 3 cups), and black pepper.
-Season with salt to taste.
-Proceed to Step 4.
-If using canned chickpeas: Remove Dutch oven from heat; remove and discard rosemary sprig.
+5. Remove Dutch oven from heat; remove and discard rosemary sprig.
 Add 1 cup (170g) chickpeas and 1 cup (240ml) stock, and using an immersion blender, blend mixture until smooth, 1 to 2 minutes.
-(If you do not have a handheld immersion blender, transfer mixture to blender and blend until smooth, about 1 minute.
-Pour mixture back into Dutch oven.)
-Stir in remaining 2 cups (340ml) of chickpeas, 3 cups (710ml) stock, and black pepper.
+6. Stir in remaining 2 cups (340ml) of chickpeas, 3 cups (710ml) stock, and black pepper.
 Season with salt to taste.

-4. Bring chickpea mixture to a boil over medium-high heat.
+7. Bring chickpea mixture to a boil over medium-high heat.
 Stir in pasta and cook, stirring frequently, until pasta is just shy of al dente (1 to 2 minutes less than the package directs, as the pasta will continue to cook off-heat), and liquid is reduced to a consistency that falls between soupy and saucy.
 Adjust consistency as needed with additional water, stock, or chickpea cooking liquid, keeping in mind that liquid will tighten up as it cools due to starch from the chickpeas.

-5. Remove from heat, add cheese, and stir rapidly to incorporate.
+8. Remove from heat, add cheese, and stir rapidly to incorporate.
 Season with salt to taste.
-Divide between individual serving bowls (for the dried chickpea version, look out for the garlic cloves and rosemary sprig; remove and discard them), and drizzle each serving with olive oil.
+9. Divide between individual serving bowls and drizzle each serving with olive oil.
 Serve, passing extra grated cheese at the table.